AdamGustavsson/dataLayerMCP/README.md

 }
 ```

-VS Code will show a **Start** code-lens at the top of the JSON — click it to launch the server and discover the tool.
+VS Code will show a **Start** code-lens at the top of the JSON — click it to launch the server and discover the tools.
 Switch Copilot Chat to *Agent* mode ➜ click the **tools** icon to verify `dataLayerMCP` is listed.

 > 🔍  JetBrains, Eclipse, or Xcode users can use the same JSON under `mcp.json` in the IDE-specific settings pane — just copy the `servers` block above.

-### 3  Use the tool
+### 3  Use the tools

-1. Open or reload the IDE chat window.
+1. Open any project in Cursor (the global MCP server will be available across all projects).
-2. In Agent mode, ask something like "What is the dataLayer contents?"
+2. In the chat panel, ask questions like:
+   - **DataLayer**: "What is the dataLayer contents?" or "Run the getDataLayer tool"
+   - **GA4 Hits**: "Show me the GA4 hits" or "What GA4 events have been recorded?"
+   - **Meta Pixel Hits**: "Show me the Meta Pixel hits" or "What Facebook Pixel events have been fired?"
 3. Make sure the Chrome extension is attached to the tab you want to inspect — the JSON response will appear in Chat.

+**Available Tools:**
+- `getDataLayer` - Captures current `window.dataLayer` contents
+- `getGa4Hits` - Returns array of GA4 tracking events from current page (resets on page navigation)
+- `getMetaPixelHits` - Returns array of Meta Pixel tracking events from current page (resets on page navigation)

-Cobine with for example BrowserMCP to the the agent also control the page by clicking around and check the datalayer for changes
+**Pro tip**: Combine with BrowserMCP to have the agent control the page by clicking around and check the dataLayer changes, GA4 events, and Meta Pixel events being fired!

-That's it — you now have one-click, LLM-accessible access to any page's `window.dataLayer` right from your editor!
+That's it — you now have global, one-click, LLM-accessible access to any page's `window.dataLayer`, GA4 tracking events, and Meta Pixel tracking events from any Cursor project!

-This MCP server includes a Chrome extension that communicates with the server and extracts `window.dataLayer` from the browser, then forwards it to the MCP server for AI access.
-The extension communicates with the extension via WebSocket (`ws://localhost:57321`).
+This MCP server includes a Chrome extension that communicates with the server, extracts `window.dataLayer` from the browser, monitors GA4 and Meta Pixel network requests, and forwards all data to the MCP server for AI access.
+The extension communicates with the server via WebSocket (`ws://localhost:57321`).